Grazing quality clarification: What impact does this metric have on overall GHG output? What is its purpose?

 Is the CFT compliant with standards such as the WRI GHG Protocol ISO, PAS2050, Carbon Trust, Life cycle analysis, the International Dairy Federation etc?

-Generally speaking, the Cool Farm Alliance seeks to be aligned with various standards and protocols in terms of scope and boundaries, but does not seek to be necessarily ‘compliant’ to those standards.
-This is because the Coof Farm Tool is agnostic ...
+The Cool Farm Alliance seeks to be consistent with various standards and protocols in terms of scope and boundaries.
+However, it does not seek to be necessarily ‘compliant’ to those standards, as they are in some areas conflicting or encompass a much ...

 Can I assess GHG emissions for a whole farm?